akiradeveloper/dm-writeboost/README.md

 * **Fast**: Since the sequential write is the best I/O pattern for every SSD and the code base is optimized for in-coming random writes, the write performance is the best of all caching drivers including dm-cache and bcache.
+* **Portable**: Kernel version 3.10 or later is supported with minimum compile-time macros.

 ## Usage
-- Install: `sudo make install` to install and `sudo make uninstall` to uninstall.
+- **Install**: `sudo make install` to install and `sudo make uninstall` to uninstall.
   `sudo make uninstall MODULE_VERSION=xxx` can uninstall specific version that's installed.
   DKMS is required so please install it beforehand. (usually avaiable in package system)
-- Making device: Make a script to build a caching device.
+- **Make a device**: Make a script to build a caching device.
 Please read doc/dm-writeboost-readme.txt for the dmsetup command detail.
   You also need to rebuild the caching device after reboot.
 To do this, cron's @reboot is recommended but you can use systemd or sysvinit.
 Note you don't need to prepare anything